 - Wells, reservoirs or any other water sources should be over 50 metres away

 - No access roads, driveways or paved areas should be nearby

-At Proseptic we are the experts in sewage treatment plants and their regulations.
+At Proseptic, we are the experts in installing a sewage treatment plant which is compliant to all current regulations.
 All of our drainage services are carried out according to sewage treatment plant regulations.
 Contact us today and we will be happy to help.